“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

 There, Conner was transported back home to Colorado, and you were transported to Africa, where you found yourself in the middle of conflict—brink of war between the Mullahs and the Shiites.
 You are not familiar with the dispute, but you are in the mosque, like an avatar in some video game, researching what the heck is going on.
 You ask the leader of the mosque and he points you to a door.
-When you look at this door, you realize there is something very uncomfortable on your lower right back and you begin realizing that you are in a dream as you open your eyes into the real world to check what is that annoying thing that’s causing discomfort on your lower right back side, and as you pull that thing out, you realize it is the wooden cross that you had picked up the day before at Ostrog Monastery.
+When you look at this door, you realize there is something very uncomfortable on your lower right back, and you begin realizing that you are in a dream as you open your eyes into the real world to check what that annoying thing is that’s causing discomfort on your lower right back side, and, as you pull that thing out, you realize it is the wooden cross that you had picked up the day before at Ostrog Monastery.

 You say out loud, “I think we have the same thorn, Paul.”